teltek/Galicaster-doc/UserGuide/MediaManager.md

 ###### Export to zip
 Export to zip will gather all the recording streams and metadata files into a single uncompressed zip file.
 The zip package will be placed on the zip designated folder, by default the user Home folder (i.e. /home/user/).

-###### Side by Side Beta
+###### Side by Side
 Side by side operation exports a mediapackage streams to a single file.
-Once finished the resulting file will be placed on the sidebyside designated folder, by default the user Home folder (e.g. /home/user/).
+Once finished the resulting file will be placed on the sidebyside designated folder, by default the user Home folder (e.g. `/home/user/`).

-Note: Side by Side operation is still in beta phase, it only works on mediapackages with two video streams.
-Otherwise the operation will fail.

 ###### Operation Status and Colors
 The status of an operation is represented by both its cell colour and the message in the 'Operation' column in this way: